 Chiprianu Monastery © Andrey

-Moldova is a small landlocked country in Eastern Europe between Romania and Ukraine.
-Formerly part of the Soviet Union, Moldova achieved independence in 1991 but remains the poorest and one of the least developed countries in Europe.
-The far eastern portion of the country, Transnistria, has formed a breakaway republic backed by Russia and is a source of continuing cross-border conflict.
+Moldova is a small landlocked country in Eastern Europe, between Romania and Ukraine.
+Formerly of the Soviet Union, it remains one of the poorest and least developed countries in Europe.
+The far eastern portion of the country, Transnistria, has formed a breakaway state backed by Russia and is a source of continuing cross-border conflict.

 Moldova is most famous for its wines, which are of a very high standard despite being largely ignored in the west.
 The average rural household will press an average of 3,500 litres per year, mostly from grapes grown in their own fields.
 Aside from this enterprise there is little industry in Moldova, which means that the air and rivers are largely unpolluted, even within Chisinau, the capital and largest city.